OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 1.	__create_csv_files (file, vFile, csv_byDate, csv_byBasin)__
 	 Create empty csv files for output - both by date and by basin.
 The empty csv files have a header row with each column represented by a different field name (refer to 'fieldnames' section of the function for actual fieldnames).
-Csv files by date contain one .csv file for each date and is titled 'SnowpackByDate_YYYYMMDD.csv'.
+Csv files by date contain one .csv file for each date and is titled 'SnowpackStatisiticsByDate_YYYYMMDD.csv'.
      Each byDate file contains the zonal statistics for each basin on that date.
-Csv files by basin contain one .csv file for each watershed basin and is titled 'SnowpackByBasin_BasinId)'.
+Csv files by basin contain one .csv file for each watershed basin and is titled 'SnowpackStatisticsByBasin_LOCALID)'.
 Each byBasin file contains the zonal statistics for that basin for each date that has been processed.

 	Arguments: